Smile (band)

-Smile were an English rock band formed in London in 1968 and was the predecessor of the band Queen.
-The band was formed by Tim Staffell and Brian May, who later went on to form Queen.
-They were later joined by drummer Roger Taylor, who also went on to form Queen.
+Smile were an English rock band formed in London in 1968 who were the predecessors of the band Queen.
+Smile were formed by Tim Staffell and Brian May, and later joined by drummer Roger Taylor.
 They recorded six songs and disbanded in 1970.
 These songs were titled "April Lady", "Step on Me", "Polar Bear", "Earth", "Blag", and "Doin' Alright" (later re-recorded by Queen for their self-titled debut album in 1973).
 These songs exist on the CD Ghost of a Smile.

 History

-Hampton School mates and guitarists Tim Staffell and Brian May joined other friends to form a musical group in 1965 called 1984, named after the book of the same name.
-They played many gigs in West London, opening for more famous bands, and they recorded four cover songs at Thames Television on 31 March 1967, as well as "Step On Me" written by May and Staffell.
+Hampton School mates and guitarists Tim Staffell and Brian May joined other friends to form a musical group in 1965 called "1984", named after the book of the same name.
+They played many gigs in West London, opening for more famous bands, and they recorded four cover songs at Thames Television on 31 March 1967, as well as "Step on Me", written by May and Staffell.
 In early 1968, first May then Staffell left the group.
 May was an astrophysics student at London's Imperial College, and Staffell was enrolled at Ealing Art College.
 They placed an advertisement on the college notice board for a "Ginger Baker type" drummer, and a young dental student named Roger Taylor auditioned on bongos (his drum kit was elsewhere) and got the job.
 The band debuted by opening for either Pink Floyd or the Troggs (stories differ) at Imperial College on 26 October 1968.
 Now a trio, the band had their biggest public performance on 27 February 1969 at a concert in aid of the National Council for the Unmarried Mother and Her Child, held at the Royal Albert Hall.
-As of November 2025, this gig has the only known piece of footage of the band's original run that exists.
+As of 2026, this gig has the only documented footage from the band’s original run.
 May, Taylor and Staffell performed on guitar, drums and bass respectively.

 Smile gigged quite a bit on the London scene, according to Time Outs listings.
 On 19 April, they played at the Speakeasy, and on 31 May, they appeared at the Whisky-A-Go-Go.

 From March 1969 onwards to April 1970, the band played at a venue known as PJ's Club in Truro, using claims—probably false—to have previously been played on BBC Radio 1 to secure an audience.
-In May the band signed a one-off recording deal with Mercury Records to record three tracks, "Earth" (Staffell), "Step on Me" (May), and "Doin' All Right" (May/Staffell).
+In May, the band signed a one-off recording deal with Mercury Records to record three tracks, "Earth" (Staffell), "Step on Me" (May), and "Doin' All Right" (May/Staffell).
 These were recorded in June 1969 at Trident Studios in Soho.